mucsci-students/2023sp-420-Maryjane/README.md

 ### Structural Behavior

 ### Adapter
-We created a file system class called [fileSystem.js] to read the highscore from that file.
+We created a file system class called [fileSystem.js] to read a JSON file and parse the contents together.
+Then, we created [highScoreCommand.js] that inherits the file system class in order to read the JSON file.
+Both classes use the 'const fs = require('fs') (On Line 1 for both fileSystem.js and highScoreCommand.js) to provide file system-related functionality such as reading and writing files.

 ## 🖊️ Authors